2 0 2 5 A A P C O N F E R E N C E

 x.com/reprotechethics

-David Ripley is a member of the philosophy department at Monash University.
-His research focuses on languages, logics, and the relations between them.
+Ellie Ripley is a member of the philosophy department at Monash University.
+Her research focuses on languages, logics, and the relations between them.

 ADRIAN WALSH